RedJanvier/Employee-management-API/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+### Documentation

+The documentation of full endpoints and all the requirements can be found at the root endpoint of the API or [here](https://documenter.getpostman.com/view/8357211/SzYW2euW?version=latest)

 <!-- ## Acknowledgments

 -   Hat tip to anyone whose code was used